Adelaide, gateway to the Great Outback

 In extreme cases, we are looking at those covering the Simpson Desert and the Gunbarrel Highway.

 There are also special events that attract tourists from around the World.
 The best known are Cattle Drives on horseback but with good tented accommodation and food similar to safaris.
-Tourists on horse back help drive cattle along stock routes for 2 to 3 weeks and experience the life of a drover and what a wonderful and unique experience.
+Tourists on horse back help drive cattle along stock routes for 2 to 3 weeks and experience the life of a drover.
+What a wonderful and unique experience.

 Back to Adelaide, the gateway